 You can also string together some long layovers to squeeze in a taste of yet another city.
 This option isn’t available for cash bookings, which are designed to take you from your origin to your destination as seamlessly as possible.
 With points, you can customize your itineraries to your heart’s content (well, at least within the limits of the program’s routing rules).

-Aeroplan and Alaska Airlines Mileage Plan allow extended stopovers on one-way award tickets with partner airlines.
+Aeroplan, Air France/KLM Flying Blue, and Alaska Mileage Plan allow stopovers on award tickets with partner airlines.
 British Airways Avios, Cathay Asia Miles, and All Nippon Airways allow multiple destinations on round-the-world multi-carrier tickets.
 The cash prices of these itineraries would be exorbitant, as you’d have to pay for each flight segment individually.

 Similarly, you can take advantage of the Fifth Night Free benefit on hotel points bookings with Marriott Bonvoy or Hilton Honors.
 Paying for four nights but staying for five is the same idea as paying for one flight destination but stopping at two – you’re extending your value (and your trip) in a way that’s not possible with cash.